Kevinpgalligan/KevingalWebsite/pages/blog/shorthistory.md

 > ...the drum generally heals up; and if a hole remains in it, although one is somewhat deaf, one can blow tobacco smoke out of the ear in question, which is a social accomplishment.

-You just can't find this level of entertainment in a textbook!

 BB makes frequent use of analogy to convey scales that are outside the realm of human experience, like the volume of an atom.
 There are no figures like "6 million yottagrams" here, thank you very much.
 BB says that an atom lying next to a line of 1 millimeter is comparable an A4 sheet of paper lying next to the Empire State Building.
 This is one of at least 4 analogies based on the Empire State Building.
 Then, to demonstrate that an atom is mostly empty space, he asks the reader to imagine inflating its nucleus to the size of a pea; to keep the scale consistent, you'd have to inflate the atom's shell to the size of a football stadium.

 Another example, which you'll recognise if you've seen Carl Sagan's *Cosmos*, is the [Cosmic Calendar](https://en.wikipedia.org/wiki/Cosmic_Calendar).
 The idea is to imagine the entire history of the Universe as a 365-day calendar.
 On that calendar, modern humans exist for only the last 10 minutes of December 31st.
 Way more evocative than saying "humans have existed for only 0.002% of the history of the Universe".